FZBunny/applepi/NOTES.md

 #### A warning when building from source
 DO NOT use "qmake -project" to recreate the .pro file.
+(You will, however, need to do "qmake -makefile" to create a Makefile.)
 The source code contains more than one definition of "main", four belonging to some small utilities.
 Qmake can handle only a single main.
 I'm still trying to find a clean way of integrationg these utilities into the project.
-Using "qmake -makefile" is fine, but know that the current Makefile may have a few manually added tweaks.
-(I really should go through the .pro syntax docs again.)

 #### Shortcomings and known bugs